SEHHxrc/rc4/README.md

 # rc4_python
-Implementation of the stream cipher(python3)
+Implementation of the Rivest Cipher 4